Death Traps: Synopsis

-Cooper argues against the ultimate decision by the US Army, supposedly (according to Cooper with no evidence given) influenced by General George S. Patton, to favor the smaller M4 Sherman medium tank over the heavier M26 Pershing, which Cooper describes as being "in every way far superior".
-Cooper cites in part, the large number of casualties the comparatively lightly armored Sherman suffered against the superior German tanks:
+Cooper criticizes the US Army's decision to favor the smaller M4 Sherman medium tank over the heavier M26 Pershing.
+He claims without providing evidence that the decision was influenced by General George S. Patton.
+Cooper describes the Pershing as “in every way far superior” and cites the high number of casualties suffered by the more lightly armored Sherman when facing German tanks.

 The 3rd Armored Division entered combat in Normandy with 232 M4 Sherman tanks.
 During the European Campaign, the Division had some 648 Shermans completely destroyed in combat and we had another 700 knocked out, repaired, and put back into operation.
 This was a loss rate of 580 percent.

 Cooper argues that, when compared to the Sherman, the Pershing would have been better armed, better armored, more reliable, and more mobile.
 He blames the Army's preference for the Sherman, on the notion that building tanks such as the more expensive Pershing was unnecessary, because "tanks were not meant to fight other tanks," as was dictated by the Armored Force Doctrine of the time, and because Patton believed the lighter and more fuel efficient M4 would be more agile in bypassing enemy lines and attacking in the rear.